 |# of Settings||8 intensites, 8 functions||8 intensites, 12 functions|

 The Lelo Sila, like the Sona 2, has 8 intensity levels for all functions (= 1 steady-pulsing function + 11 patterned functions).
 Sila only has 8 functions, not 12 like Sona 2, which is fine with me because 12 is way too many to flip through using the one function-change button.
 Note: Don’t confuse Sona 2 with the Sona 2 Cruise, whose power is different due to the “Cruise Control” feature.
 In my Sona 2 vs. Sona 2 Cruise review, I said, “Don’t press the [Sona 2 Cruise] forward if you’ve achieved a speed you like, or it’ll jump up in power and you won’t be able to turn it back down for a time.”

 Lelo apparently has heard Cruise Control criticism from others too, because Sila does NOT include Cruise Control’s random intensity changes.
 So this review will focus on Sila vs. Sona 2—but ignore Sona 2 Cruise.

 The Lelo Sona and Sona Cruise, Sona 2 and Sona 2 Cruise, and Sila all boast an effect Lelo calls “SenSonic technology.”
 It’s said to target deeper into the clitoris1, not just stimulate the clitoral head (the part you can see).

-One BIG difference: the Sila’s vibrations are quieter than the Sona 2’s, by about 10 decibels.
-Sona 2 is a loud toy, especially on high.
-Sila is much more muted and the lower intensities will be much easier to disguise,2
+One BIG difference: noise level.
+The Sila’s vibrations are quieter than the Sona 2’s, by about 10 decibels.
+Sona 2 (including the Sona Cruise #2!) is a loud toy, especially on high.
+The Lelo Sila is much more muted and the lower intensities will be much easier to disguise,2